Blue Cross Blue Shield of Massachusetts: Alternative quality contracts and reform

 The company has received praise for its innovative alternative quality contract (AQC) payment model.
 In 2007, then-CEO Cleve Killingsworth set a six-month deadline for the company to come up with a new payment plan to offer health care providers.
 Killingsworth thought existing pay for performance initiatives were insufficient to prevent billions of dollars in wasteful health care spending that either harmed or did not help patients.
 AQCs were established in January 2009 and they serve as a model for global payments—in contrast to the fee-for-service model, which encourages excessive treatments—in the state.
 AQCs were envisioned as a way to increase provider accountability.
 They are based on the capitation approach that was tried in the 1990s, but with a bonus for patient quality outcomes to serve as a disincentive against providers neglecting patients.
 The word "capitation" was discouraged during company meetings, as it proved unpopular with providers under the managed care of the 1990s.
 Under the AQC model, groups of doctors and hospitals are paid set fees "to work as a team in caring for patients."
 In the first year of implementation, AQCs resulted in medical cost savings in all participating provider groups, but the incentives that BCBSMA paid to providers are estimated to have made up for the savings.
 As of October 2011, approximately 613,000 people were covered by BCBSMA under the AQC model (roughly two-thirds of BCBSMA members in health maintenance organizations), but the model had not been applied to policyholders in preferred provider organizations.

 When the company was introducing AQCs to providers, "state lawmakers started talking about payment reform", leading to unexpected interest.
 Deb Devaux, an executive, said providers also wanted to demonstrate willingness towards reform.
 In 2011, the large provider group Partners HealthCare joined the AQC, accepting lower than expected payment levels, possibly preempting regulatory moves to control costs.

 Marketing

-In March 2018, Blue Cross Blue Shield of Massachusetts announced a six-year marketing deal with Hubway to re-brand the bicycle sharing system and relaunch under the name of "Blue Bikes".
-Along with the change in name, the bike sharing system will expand with more bikes and branded stations.
+In March 2018, Blue Cross Blue Shield of Massachusetts announced a six-year marketing deal with the local municipal owned bikeshare system then known as Hubway to re-brand under the name Bluebikes.
+Along with the change in name, the system expanded with more bikes and branded stations.
+In 2023 the sponsorship was extended through 2031, along with the introduction of electric bikes.